VOLUNTEER

 Ambassador Shift

-Actively greet and help guests enjoy their visit by giving directions, answering questions, pointing out animals and sharing your passion for the zoo!
-This is the primary role of our volunteers!
+Welcome guests and enhance their visit by providing directions, answering questions, highlighting exhibits, and sharing your love for the zoo.
+This is the core role of a Zoo Ambassador!

 Animal Visibility